 Dear Raji,

 As an employer or the representative of your employer, your concern should be to improve the communication skills of the employees.
-But then that does not mean one should issue a circular on importance of reading newspaper during a break time.
-If you do so, then will it not be paternalistic?
+But then that does not mean one should issue a circular on the importance of reading newspapers during a break time.
+If you do so, will it not be paternalistic?

 Reading is a good habit.
 To improve one's writing skills, reading is important.
 Reading also improves one's personality.
 But then how to spend one's time during a break is a call of the individual.
-Issuing a circular on importance of reading newspaper, with whatever altruistic intentions might be, is nothing but treating employees as juvenile and intrusion on their privacy.
-Let your MD remain the head of the organisation but not patriarch!
+Issuing a circular on the importance of reading newspapers, with whatever altruistic intentions might be, is nothing but treating employees as juvenile and an intrusion on their privacy.
+Let your MD remain the head of the organization but not a patriarch!

-Instead of issue of circular, your MD may tell in routine meeting of HODs that they need encourage their subordinates to read the newspapers during the break time.
-This important piece of communication, can be communicated informally.
+Instead of issuing a circular, your MD may tell in a routine meeting of HODs that they need to encourage their subordinates to read the newspapers during break time.
+This important piece of communication can be conveyed informally.

-For Mr Raj Kumar Hansdah-ji: - Nice to see you on this forum after a prolonged interlude.
-Yes, the reading habits are declining very fast.
+For Mr. Raj Kumar Hansdah-ji: Nice to see you on this forum after a prolonged interlude.
+Yes, reading habits are declining very fast.
 Nevertheless, this is what the current generation is!

 Thanks,